monk200/Segbot/README.md

 * [PCB design](https://github.com/monk200/Segbot/tree/main/Wiring/Reworked%20EagleCAD%20Files): This folder contains the new EagleCAD files for the PCB.
 As stated earlier, this is a much more complicated design because a lot of peripherals were added to allow the board to be used for exploring other applications.
 * [CAD model](https://github.com/monk200/Segbot/tree/main/Frame/Reworked%20Frame%20Design): A much simpler design, this design is only two 3D-printed legs to be attached to the PCB itself.

-With a new physical design, the Matblab model needed to be redone but this time since the physical parts were present the tuning was much more reliable.
-Throughout the Computer Control of Mechanical Systems course, the new microcontroller was explolred and experimented with.
+With a new physical design, the Matlab model needed to be redone but this time since the physical parts were present the tuning was much more reliable.
+Throughout the [Computer Control of Mechanical Systems](https://github.com/monk200/Mechatronics_with_TMS320F28379D) course, the new microcontroller was explolred and experimented with.
 Near the end of the semester, I programmed the board to implement control algorithms to solve the inverted pendulum problem and control the robot's motion.
 The links below lead to details on each step of this process:
 * [Matlab model](https://github.com/monk200/Segbot/tree/main/Matlab_Simulation/Reworked%20SImulation%20Files): Using the same simulation as before but new, more accurate, parameters, I manually tuned the Segbot to balance.
-* Programming: This link goes to the code for the project with extensive details on the processes used and how to set it up on the hardware.
+* [Programming](https://github.com/monk200/Segbot/tree/main/Code): This link goes to the code for the project with extensive details on the processes used and how to set it up on the hardware.

 ## Final Product
 Below are links to several videos demonstrating different portions of the Segbot's performance: